Emission standards in India: Criticism and commentary

-Ineffectiveness of present pollution control system
+Ineffectiveness of the current pollution control system

-Presently, all vehicles need to undergo a periodic emission check (3 months/ 6 months/ 1 year) at PUC centres, fuel stations and private garages which are authorized to check the vehicles.
+Presently, all vehicles need to undergo a periodic emission check (3 months / 6 months / 1 year) at PUC centres, fuel stations, and private garages which are authorised to check the vehicles.
 In addition, transport vehicles need to undergo an annual fitness check carried out by RTOs for emissions, safety and road-worthiness.

 The objective of reducing pollution is not achieved to a large extent by the present system.
 Some reasons for this are: